LCC-CIT/CS295N-CourseMaterials/Labs/Lab08-AandA/Lab08Instructions_Identity_CS295N (copy).md

 ## Objectives

 - Learn how to authenticate a user.
-- Modify existing code to work with a `UserManager` object.
+- Learn how to authorize user access to different sections of a web app based on user roles.

 ## Instructions